Skjold-class corvette

 Skjold-class corvettes (skjold means "shield" in Norwegian) are a class of six light, superfast, stealth missile corvettes in service with the Royal Norwegian Navy.
 The boats were formerly classed as MTBs (motor torpedo boats) but, from 2009, the Royal Norwegian Navy has described them as corvettes (korvett) because their seaworthiness is seen as comparable to corvettes, and because they do not carry torpedoes.
 They were built at the Umoe Mandal yard.
-With a maximum speed of 60 knot, the Skjold-class corvettes were the fastest combat ships afloat at the time of their introduction., as of 2023 beaten by the Abu Dhabi MAR WP-18 Interceptor.
+With a maximum speed of 60 knot, the Skjold-class corvettes were the fastest combat ships afloat at the time of their introduction.

 Design

 The Skjold design is a surface effect craft, constructed of glass fibre/carbon composite materials.
 Buoyancy is augmented underway by a fan-blown skirted compartment between the two rigid catamaran-type hulls.
 This provides an alternative solution to the planing hull/vee hull compromise: the air cushion reduces wave slam at high speeds while presenting a low-drag flat planing profile at the waterline.

 To ensure stealth capabilities, anechoic coatings of radar absorbent materials (RAM) have been used in the load-bearing structures over large areas of the ship.
 This strategy leads to significant weight saving compared to the conventional construction technique of applying RAM cladding to the external surfaces.
 The ship's profile has a faceted appearance with no right angle structures and few orientations of reflective panels.
 Doors and hatches are flush with the surfaces and the windows are flush without visible coaming (edge of window aperture) and are fitted with radar reflective screens.
 The vessels are additionally protected by the Rheinmetall MASS sensor / decoy system.